 Gr Noida: Farmers protest to demand compensation for acquired land, Brinda Karat slams BJP

-Hundreds of farmers assembled in protest in Greater Noida on Monday over their demand for enhanced compensation for their land acquired by the local authority.
-CPI-M leader Brinda Karat also joined the farmers from nearly 40 villages protesting outside the Greater Noida Industrial Development Authority (GNIDA) amid heavy police deployment.
+Hundreds of farmers assembled to protest in Greater Noida on Monday over their demand for enhanced compensation for their land acquired by the local authority.
+CPI(M) leader Brinda Karat also joined the farmers from nearly 40 villages protesting outside the Greater Noida Industrial Development Authority (GNIDA) amid heavy police deployment.

-The farmers said their land was acquired by the GNIDA over the years but due compensation has not been paid to them, while 10 per cent developed plot which was to be returned to them by the authority in lieu of their acquired land was also not given.
-The protestors also demanded a reservation of 50 per cent for local people in private companies that have come up and are in progress in the region and submitted a memorandum of their demands to district officials.
+Holding demonstration on the birth anniversary of former prime minister Chaudhary Charan Singh, a peasants' leader, the farmers said their land was acquired by the GNIDA over the years but due compensation has not been paid to them, while 10 per cent developed plot which was to be returned to them by the authority in lieu of their acquired land was also not given.
+The protestors also demanded a reservation of 50 per cent for local people in private companies that have come up in the region and submitted a memorandum of their demands to district officials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)